FDNY deploys robot dog in search for building collapse victims

 “Thank God we had the robotic dog that was able to go in the building.
 This is ideally what we talk about, not sending a human being inside a building that’s unstable,” Mayor Eric Adams said.

-Rescue crews responded to the scene after reports that people were trapped inside, but the FDNY had to pull out its members due to the structural concerns of the building.
+Rescue crews responded to the scene on Ann Street, between Nassau and Williams streets, around 4:15 p.m. after reports that people were trapped inside.
+However, the FDNY had to pull out its members due to structural stability concerns.

 Instead, the FDNY used a spotted robot dog to help survey the area and drones to get an aerial view of the building.